kody-day-rsi/AndroidHackathonProjects2015/readme.md

 This will let gradle use an existing cache to download dependencies so that the provided internet connection isn't overwhelmed.

-### Requirements for the Android app
-Android Studio

-SDK Build tools version 23.0.0

-SDK version 23

-An emulator (Android Studio's or Genymotion)

 ### Instructions for the Android app
 Import the ApplicationStub folder as an android app.

 There should be a run configuration already created for the app module.

-### Requirements for the backend server
-Eclipse(with Gradle Buildship plugin) or IntelliJ

 ### Instructions for the backend server
 Import the RESTServer as a gradle project, made available by buildship.